weicaivi/cpp_notes/lecture4.md

 ### What Are Callables?

-In C++, a "callable" is any object that can be invoked with the function call operator `()`.
+A "callable" is any object that can be invoked with the function call operator `()`.
 There are four main types of callables:

 1. **Regular Functions**
 2. **Lambda Expressions**